A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Introduction

 Simple models of complex robot--world interactions are key to understanding, implementing and generalizing behaviors as well as identifying and composing their reusable constituents to generate new behaviors \cite[]{paper:Full-JEB-1999}.
 There is strong appeal to using familiar physical simplifications such as rigid bodies, plastic impacts, persistent contact, Coulomb friction, and massless limbs in building up simple robotics models.
 Their coarse approximation to the underlying physical processes of interest are widely understood to offer the right combination of analytical tractability and physical realism in isolation.
 However, it is also widely understood that such individually useful simplifications can introduce catastrophic side-effects when combined (e.g.\ in \cite{painleve1895leccons,keller1986impact,mason1988inconsistency,dupont1994jamming,trinkle1997dynamic,chatterjee1999realism} and others, as discussed in Section~\ref{sec:lit}).

-In this paper we assemble a framework of reasonable physical assumptions and accompanying mechanics to develop a formalism for combining them at will in the construction of a simple hybrid system model for contact robotics that yields a provably consistent\footnote{ Here, \emph{consistent} refers to a combination of properties detailed in Section~\ref{sec:consistency} analogous to the guarantee of global existence and uniqueness of solutions for a classical dynamical system.} and empirically useful approximation to many behavioral settings of interest. \changed{As an example of the value of such mathematical models, new work \cite[]{Brill_De_Johnson_Koditschek_2015} uses the formal properties of our self-manipulation model to develop rigorous correctness (or, non-existence) proofs for desirable robot behaviors -- in that case, gap crossing and ledge mounting.
-However, while} the primary goal of this paper is not numerical analysis, simulation does provide a useful way to visualize key features of the model and the utility of some of the simplifying assumptions.
-Numerical results obtained through a custom Mathematica\footnote{Wolfram Mathematica 9, Numerical integration uses the {\tt NDSolve} command, event detection uses the {\tt WhenEvent} command. \url{http://www.wolfram.com/mathematica/}} simulation are used throughout the paper to illustrate key concepts, and to suggest the fidelity to physical settings of interest.
+In this paper we assemble a framework of reasonable physical assumptions and accompanying mechanics to develop a formalism for combining them at will in the construction of a simple hybrid system model for contact robotics that yields a provably consistent\footnote{ Here, \emph{consistent} refers to a combination of properties detailed in Section~\ref{sec:consistency} analogous to the guarantee of global existence and uniqueness of solutions for a classical dynamical system.} and empirically useful approximation to many behavioral settings of interest.
+As an example of the value of such mathematical models, new work \cite[]{Brill_De_Johnson_Koditschek_2015} uses the formal properties of our self-manipulation model to develop rigorous correctness (or, non-existence) proofs for desirable robot behaviors -- in that case, gap crossing and ledge mounting.
+However, while the primary goal of this paper is not numerical analysis, simulation does provide a useful way to visualize key features of the model and the utility of some of the simplifying assumptions.
+Numerical results obtained through a custom Mathematica simulation \changed{(described in Section~\ref{sec:dis:numerical})} are used throughout the paper to illustrate key concepts, and to suggest the fidelity to physical settings of interest.